6th millennium BC: East Asia

 The Zhaobaogou culture in China began c.
 5400 BC.
 It was in the north-eastern part of the country, primarily in the Luan River valley in Inner Mongolia and northern Hebei.

 The Yangshao culture (仰韶文化 (Yǎngsháo wénhuà)) was a Neolithic culture that existed extensively along the middle reaches of the Yellow River in China from around the end of this millennium, from 5000 BC to 3000 BC.
 Excavations found that children were buried in painted pottery jars.
 Pottery style emerging from the Yangshao culture spread westward to the Majiayao culture, and then further to Xinjiang and Central Asia along a proto-Silk Road.

 Bowl of the Banpo culture (first stage of the Yangshao culture), with geometrial human face motif and fish, 4500–3500 BC, Shaanxi.

 Oceania

 Indigenous Australians in what is now southwestern Victoria were farming and smoking eels as a food source and trade good using stone weirs, canals, and woven traps around 6000 BC.
+An eel trap systems at Lake Condah has been carbon-dated to 6,600 years old.